Kintyre/ksconf/docs/source/dyn/cli.rst

                             this is derived from CONF, but sometime it's helpful set this explicitly.
 Can be any valid Splunk conf file type, example include 'app', 'props', 'tags',
-                            'savesdearches', and so on.
+                            'savedsearches', and so on.
       --extra-args EXTRA_ARGS
                             Extra arguments to pass to all CURL commands.
-Quote arguments on the commandline to prevent confusion between arguments to ksconf vs curl.
+Quote arguments on the command line to prevent confusion between arguments to ksconf vs curl.

     Output Control: